How To Feed A Loon

 • 1 jalapeno seeded and chopped

-• 1 tbsp cilantro chopped, plus extra for topping
+• 1 tablespoon cilantro chopped, plus extra for topping

 • 1 cup Monterey Jack cheese shredded, or cheddar, or Mexican blend